Biologics, Biodynamics, and Babylonstoren

 In a past life, I shared a small office on the island of Manhattan with a brilliant physician named Brian.
 It was cramped for the two of us, but it was quiet, tidy, and had an entertaining birdseye view of 70th and York.

-All of the cases I was assigned were affected by a severe autoimmune condition, and our research team studied treatments called biologics—a class of alchemic mixtures that modify immune function.
-Unlike chemically derived drugs, only living systems can produce biologics.
-They are difficult to manufacture, difficult to store, and represent a precious Hail Mary pass at wellness for some very ill people.
-Thinking about their mysterious mechanisms and enormous potential still gives me chills.
+All the cases I was assigned involved patients with a severe autoimmune condition, and our research team studied treatments called biologics—a class of complex, bioengineered therapies that modify immune function.
+Unlike chemically synthesized drugs, biologics can only be produced by living systems.
+They are challenging to manufacture, difficult to store, and often represent a last, precious hope for many critically ill patients.
+Even now, thinking about their mysterious mechanisms and immense potential gives me chills.

-As a research assistant, my role was to dig to the bottom of everything and—like an NBA point guard—coordinate the efforts of the dizzying number of specialists often working on a single case.
-I pored over endless lab data, assembling the puzzle that presented itself in each person’s blood and bones.
-I also learned the art of gently unearthing the unseen psychological, emotional, and spiritual forces impacting each person’s well-being.
-Over time, personal details formed larger constellations and revealed many issues we still don’t have medicine for.
+As a research assistant, my role was to investigate every detail and—like an NBA point guard—coordinate the efforts of the dizzying array of specialists working on a single case.
+I pored over endless lab data, piecing together the puzzles hidden in each person’s blood and bones.
+I also learned the art of gently unearthing the psychological, emotional, and spiritual forces influencing their well-being.
+Over time, personal details formed larger constellations, revealing many issues for which we still have no medicine.

-The moon played into many such symptomatic patterns.
-There's little hard data to point to, but any clinician will attest to the power a full moon exerts over living things.
-Google “human tidal waves” if you don’t believe me.
-Somehow the moon takes an existing situation and dials it up to 11.
-Babies lingering past their due date are suddenly ready to join us, people teetering on the verge of mania finally veer over the edge, and the microscopic armies that wage war against an autoimmune patient’s own body double down on their efforts.
+The moon influenced many of these symptomatic patterns.
+There’s little hard data to support it, but any clinician will attest to the full moon’s undeniable effect on living beings.
+If you’re skeptical, try Googling “human tidal waves.”
+Somehow, the moon amplifies existing conditions, dialing them up to 11.
+Babies lingering past their due dates are suddenly ready to join us, persons teetering on the edge of mania finally veer over the edge, and the microscopic armies waging war on an autoimmune patient’s body redouble their efforts.

-The sun is our constant here on Earth, but our closest celestial neighbor comes and goes, and is forever shifting its shape.
+The sun is our constant here on Earth, but our closest celestial neighbor—the moon—comes and goes, forever shifting its shape.
 Its elliptical orbit pulls it a full 26,000 miles closer to Earth at its nearest point before it boomerangs back out into space.
 It is upon the predictable paths and ever-changing shapes of this lunar body that the principles of biodynamic gardening are founded.
 These principles involve timing key tasks like sowing, planting, fertilizing, and harvesting to celestial cycles.

-This past fall, I explored the biodynamic gardens of Babylonstoren which lie on the Western Cape of South Africa and flourish under the stewardship of Gundula Deutchlander.
-During our time together, she spoke of sowing seeds in the days just before the full moon which, in biodynamics, is a time of outward expansion and full expression.
-The new moon, however, is a time of inward contraction, when a plant’s life force is concentrated downward in its root system.
-The ancient Greeks thought the curving silver sliver visible just after the new moon resembled a newly sprouted seed, and I have to agree with them.
+This past fall, I explored the biodynamic gardens of Babylonstoren, nestled in South Africa’s Western Cape, where they flourish under the stewardship of Gundula Deutschlander.
+During our time together, she spoke of sowing seeds just before the full moon—a phase in biodynamics associated with outward expansion and full expression.
+The new moon, by contrast, is a time of inward contraction, when a plant’s life force is drawn into its roots.
+The ancient Greeks saw the delicate silver sliver appearing just after the new moon as resembling a newly sprouted seed, and I have to agree.

-The practice of biodynamics was founded by Rudolf Steiner, who had some unusual ideas for his time, and who–among other achievements–developed an alternative form of schooling known as Waldorf education.
+The practice of biodynamics was founded by Rudolf Steiner, a visionary thinker with ideas that were unconventional for his time.
+Among his many achievements, he developed Waldorf education, an alternative approach to schooling.
 Like so many great thinkers, he used the lessons of the ancients to forecast trends and patterns yet to crystalize.
-He correctly predicted that the world’s bees would face population collapse around the year 2000.
+Notably, he predicted that the world’s bees would face population collapse around the year 2000.

 The strict biodynamic gardener will only plant trees and shrubs when the moon and Saturn are in opposition and will make fertilizer by packing manure into a cow horn and burying it to overwinter.
 So, I don’t plan to implement biodynamics immediately as a whole; we must walk before we run.
 But one look at the gardens at Babylonstoren is to know that I wanted to incorporate what practices I could into the gardens that I tend in the coming seasons.